libsndfile/libsamplerate/docs/quality.md

 Currently this is done by generating two short files containing a windowed sine wave.
 The frequencies of the sine waves are 0.35 and 0.495 of the sample rate.
 These files are then upsampled by a factor of 2 using the converter under test.
-If the attenutaion of the lower frquency is less than 3dB and higher frequency is more than 3dB, it is then possible to iteratively increase the lower frequency and decrease the upper frequency keeping the -3dB point bracketed.
+If the attenuation of the lower frequency is less than 3dB and higher frequency is more than 3dB, it is then possible to iteratively increase the lower frequency and decrease the upper frequency keeping the -3dB point bracketed.
 When the distance between the upper and lower frequency is sufficiently small,